 In this series of seven modules, you’ll learn to identify and define the various products of fluency and you’ll learn about the empirical support for each.
 You’ll also learn strategies for achieving aims (performance criteria) and strategies for evaluating products of fluency in your practice as a behavior analyst.
 Earn 3.5 Type II BACB credits upon completing this activity.

 Earn 3 Supervision CE credits!
-Suited for BCBAs who have already completed an 8-hour supervisory training course, as well as BCBAs who supervise personnel who serve clients in schools and in-home programs, particularly BCaBA’s, RBTs, instructional aides, and those supervisees collecting the required clock hours of supervision to partially qualify for the BCBA written exam.
+Suited for BCBAs and BCaBAs who have already completed an 8-hour supervisory training course, as well as those who supervise personnel who serve clients in schools and in-home programs, particularly BCaBA’s, RBTs, instructional aides, and those supervisees collecting the required clock hours of supervision to partially qualify for the BCBA written exam.